kanekop/another-hour-gen2-Claude/README.md

 * Accessible via the "World Clock" button from the Main Clock page, or directly at `/pages/world-clock.html`.
 * Displays a grid of 24 clocks, each representing a distinct UTC offset, all operating on the unified AH scale.
 The layout aims to show all 24 clocks simultaneously on larger screens, adjusting to fewer columns on smaller screens while ensuring all clocks remain accessible via scrolling if necessary.
 * The user's own timezone is highlighted for quick reference.
-* Representative cities are dynamically chosen for each offset.
+* Representative cities are dynamically chosen for each offset using a predefined list in `city-timezones.js`.
 * Each clock item shows the city, digital AH time, digital standard time, and an analog AH clock.
 * Clock items for timezones currently in their "Another Hour" will invert to a dark theme and have a visual effect.